tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 Yeah, okay, so all that extra unnecessary work that PyPy does (before our changes) ends up really adding up.
-Our benchmark of `inc` takes *three times as logn* as CPython.
+Our benchmark of `inc` takes *three times as long* as CPython.
 Oof.
 But this post is all about adding types.
 What if we add types to the C module and measure *with* our changes to PyPy?

 Here are the changes to the C module: